sts10/rug/readme.markdown

 ## Changelog

-**0.4.0**: Aas of this version, by default, rug uses two word lists from the [SecureDrop project](https://github.com/freedomofpress/securedrop/).
-Since that project uses the AGPL v3 License, I'm also using that License for rug from this version forward.
+**0.4.0**: As of v 0.4.0, by default, rug uses two word lists from the [SecureDrop project](https://github.com/freedomofpress/securedrop/).
+Since that project uses the AGPLv3 License, I'm also using that License for rug from this version forward.
 Previous versions of rug used the MIT License.

 ## On the included word lists